MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 ### Windows platforms

-For Windows machines with Microsoft 365 Apps for Enterprise, use the built-in labeling support provided in Office versions 1910 and higher, or install the Azure Information Protection unified labeling client.
+For Windows machines with Microsoft 365 Apps for Enterprise, use the built-in labeling support provided in Office versions 1910 and higher, or install the Azure Information Protection unified labeling client to extend AIP functionality to the File Explorer or PowerShell.

 For more information, see: